DoubleCouponDay/structured-text-examples/README.md

 # structured-text-examples
-Examples of Structured Text from my assignments
+Examples of Structured Text PLC programs from my assignments.